marwan-rashad5820/ChatGPT-sentiment-analysis/README.md

-# Sentiment Analysis using LSTM & Bi-LSTM
+# 💠Sentiment Analysis using LSTM & Bi-LSTM

 This repository contains two deep learning projects that perform sentiment analysis on text data using **Long Short-Term Memory (LSTM)** and **Bidirectional LSTM (Bi-LSTM)** models.
 The goal is to classify text (such as reviews, comments, or tweets) into sentiment categories like **positive** or **negative**.